 Find a downloadable Paycheck Protection Program Borrower Application Form here (PDF).
 After filling it out, you then go to the SBA web page, enter your zip code, and find a nearby lender eligible to issue a loan under the Paycheck Protection Program.
 It's probably best if you can find a bank where you already have an account.
 For those seeking a Paycheck Protection loan but having a hard time finding a local lender, you might try PayPal or TechSoup corporate partner, Intuit QuickBooks.
 Both companies have just been approved to provide access to Paycheck Protection Program loans.

-Here is a summary of the information you'll need from calendar year 2019 to do an application to the Paycheck Protection Program from PNC Bank (PDF):
+Here is a summary of the information you'll need to do an application to the Paycheck Protection Program from PNC Bank (PDF):

 - 2019 IRS Quarterly 940, 941, or 944 payroll returns